Paldiski: After Estonia regained independence

 After Estonia restored its independence, the city had few Estonian citizens, and Paldiski was subordinated to Keila until 30 October 1996.
 Located some 45 km west of Tallinn, Paldiski was then made a municipality within Harju County.
 Derelict Soviet-style apartment buildings made up much of the town, and the relics of military bases were widespread.
 A significant portion of the town's residents are ethnic Russians, originally from other parts of Soviet Union and were relocated to Estonian Soviet Socialist Republic by Soviet policy.
 The ferry company Tallink operates a regular connection with Kapellskär in Sweden.
-Danish ferry operator DFDS is also operates a regular connection on the same route.
+Danish ferry operator DFDS also operates a regular connection on the same route.

 Operation "Ämblik" (Spider) was conducted in Paldiski on 16 March 1993 by 33 Estonian police officers and 40 border guards to establish law in the area, including in the Russian military base.
 At the time, there were around 1,500 members of the Russian armed forces still in the town.
 The aim of the police operation was to contain illegal activities, including the weapons trade, and to restrict the activities of career criminals in Paldiski, who formerly had the run of the town.
 On 9 March 1993, several Russian armed forces officers were detained by Estonian authorities in Tallinn due to an attempt to sell illegal firearms.
 The Russian government did not agree to participate in Operation Ämblik, as preparations were kept in secrecy.
 Confusion in Paldiski among Russian military personnel helped Estonian officials to curb their activities.

 Jüri Liim later reported that the operation was a success and had reduced crime.

 On 21 April 1993, there were six Estonian police officers and Estonian border service personnel permanently stationed in the town.